ngoviet/camera-card-ha/docs/usage/url-actions.md

 > browsers may require it be escaped to `%3A`.

 > [!NOTE]
-> If a dashboard has multiple Advanced Camera Cards on it, even if they are on
+> If a dashboard has multiple Camera Card HA cards on it, even if they are on
 > different 'tabs' within that dashboard, they will all respond to the actions
 > unless the action is targeted with a `CARD_ID` as shown above.